Glauber-Lachs formula-based analysis of three-pion Bose-Einstein correlation data in $pp$ collisions at 7 TeV from the LHCb Collaboration: BEC analysis by means of new two-component GL formula

-Our analysis shows that the $R_2$'s are very small, corresponding to localized spots in the large-range $R_1$'s.
-Indeed, from a given spot, the phase difference between two pions seems to be very small, probably reflecting coherent pion production.
-On the other hand, the larger $\sqrt{\langle\xi^2\rangle}\approx 5$ fm for the NSD is reflecting the decay points of resonances produced at LHC: For example $c\tau_{\rho}=1.6$ fm for $\rho$-meson and $c\tau_{\omega}=23$ fm for $\omega$-meson, respectively~\cite{Grishin:1971wu,Grassberger:1976au}.
+Our analysis shows that the $R_2$ values are very small, corresponding to localized spots in the large-range $R_1$'s.
+Indeed, the same charged pions are produced from a given spot, the phase difference between two pions seems to be very small, probably reflecting coherent pion production.
+On the other hand, the larger $\sqrt{\langle\xi^2\rangle}\approx 5$ fm region reflects the decay lengths of resonances produced at the LHC: For example $c\tau_{\rho}=1.3$ fm for the $\rho$-meson, $c\tau_{\omega}=23$ fm for the $\omega$-meson and $c\tau_{\Delta(1232)}=1.7$ fm for the $\Delta(1232)$-baryon, respectively~\cite{Grishin:1971wu,Grassberger:1976au,Lednicky:1992me,Bolz:1992hc}.